Due Friday, October 1 at 11:59 pm

 - To learn basic use of the SimpleTest framework for unit tests and time trials.

 This assignment consists of two parts.
-Click on the headers below to read more about each part.
+Click on the links below for the full instructions.

 is a fun warmup exercise involving number theory, algorithms, and optimization.
-It gives you a guided transition into C++, as well as the testing and debugging tools that we will be using in CS106B this quarter.
-You can start on this task right away – and we recommend doing so!
+It gives you a guided transition into C++, as well as the CS106B testing and debugging tools.
+You can start on this task right away — and we recommend doing so!
 Completing this warmup in the first few days reserves the better part of the week for the bigger second part.

 is a complete program that demonstrates a nifty algorithm for matching and grouping names based on their pronunciation.
 This program uses C++ strings, console I/O, and the

 Vectorclass.
-Make sure that you have watched the lectures on strings and Vectors before starting on this part.
-There is a substantial chunk of code for you to write, so get an early start to give yourself sufficient time to work through issues and reach out for help (using the Ed forum, LaIR, and instructor office hours) if you hit any snags.
-At the end of this part of the assignment, you'll also answer some reflective ethical questions regarding the name classification system that you just implemented!
+There is a substantial chunk of code for you to write, so get an early start to give yourself sufficient time to work through issues and reach out for help if you hit any snags.

 We provide a ZIP of the starter project.
 Download the zip, extract the files, and double-click the